feldera/feldera/docs/tutorials/rest_api/index.md

    > - `-H <HEADER>` specifies a request header
    > - `-s` enables silent mode

-2. **(Optional) jq:** It is recommended to have **jq** installed as it improves the readability of the JSON output of the API.

-   > The usage of `jq` is optional; to not use, remove the `| jq` at the end of some
-   > of the `curl` calls .
+2. **jq:** We'll use this for some JSON manipulation from your terminal.

-3. **Feldera instance:** This tutorial requires you to have a running Feldera instance to interact with.
-If you do not have one already, you can start one locally using [**docker**](https://docs.docker.com/engine/install/):
+3. **Feldera instance:**  If you haven't done so already, you can start Feldera locally using [**docker**](https://docs.docker.com/engine/install/):
    ```
    curl -L https://github.com/feldera/feldera/releases/latest/download/docker-compose.yml | \